esteinig/brick/README.md

 # BRICK

-[`BRIG`]()-like interactive data visualization for bacterial whole genome annotation and comparison.
+[`BRIG`]()-like interactive data visualization for bacterial whole genome annotation and comparison ([https://brick.ink](https://brick.ink))

 ## Overview

-`BRICK` is under active development - you can check out a demonstration of the application stack at [https://brick.ink](https://brick.ink).

-Please note there is currently no guarantee for data persistence or backwards compatabiltity until major version release.
+`BRICK` is under active development.
+Please note there is currently no guarantee for data persistence in the web application or backwards compatabiltity until major version release.

 ## Stack deployment